Stock splits have increased as the U.S. market extended its bull run, but the actual benefits for investors are questionable.

-In a two-for-one split, one common scenario, investors receive one additional share for each share they already own.
+Let’s look at a common scenario in a two-for-one split: Investors receive one additional share for each share they already own.
 The stock price is halved—$50 becomes $25, for example—and the number of shares outstanding doubles.

 Otherwise, not much else changes—the company’s market capitalization—that’s the total value of all outstanding shares—and other key financial metrics remain the same.
-Market professionals have long debated the merits of splits and whether investors realize any benefit, a narrative amplified recently by soaring prices of FAANG stocks and other high-profile technology shares.
+Market professionals have long debated the merits of splits and whether investors realize any benefit.

 Why do companies split shares?
 Psychology, for one.
 As a stock price climbs, some investors, particularly smaller ones, may view the shares as too expensive and out of reach.
 A split, in theory, takes the price down to what may be a more attractive or accessible level, while also feeding a notion among existing shareholders that they have “more” than they did before.

 However, this isn’t just psychological—a lower stock price does allow access to investors with smaller portfolios with less risk of overweighting the portfolio into one stock.
 This means investors can maintain their preferred levels of risk by maintaining their asset allocation and diversification mix.

 Stock splits can take many forms, although the most common are the 2-for-1 split, the 3-for-1 split and the and 3-for-2 split.